 Research projects in this post-graduate suite include Applied Design Project 2, the Major Research project and the Master of Design Integrated Body of Creative Work or Thesis.
 Design Research Methods is a pre-requisite for these courses and includes the ethics approval process and consultation with the Kaitohutohu Office.

+Research in design draws on a wide range of methods including (but not limited to): qualitative, quantitative and mixed methods, ethnographic and auto-ethnographic, practice-led and practice-based, reflective practice, visual research and content analysis.
+Students will be exposed to this range and supported to select methods appropriate to their project.

 Masters of Design students are required to submit a full research proposal to the School Research Committee within three months of commencing the programme.
 Approval to proceed is granted by the committee.
 All projects must be recorded by the student on the Student Research Database.

 Students will undertake postgraduate research projects that are relevant and future focused, and allow for knowledge transfer, while also addressing sustainability issues.
 Opportunities for inter-disciplinary, cross disciplinary or multi-disciplinary projects, as well as discipline based projects, are provided by the structure of the courses and encouraged by staff.

+Stember (1990) offers the following overview of different levels of disciplinarity:

+• Intradisciplinary: working within a single discipline.

+• Crossdisciplinary: viewing one discipline from the perspective of another.

+• Multidisciplinary: people from different disciplines working together, each drawing on their disciplinary knowledge.

+• Interdisciplinary: integrating knowledge and methods from different disciplines, using a real synthesis of approaches.

+• Transdisciplinary: creating a unity of intellectual frameworks beyond the disciplinary perspectives.

 The Kaitohutohu office has developed a Moodle page so students can seek information about the consultation process in regard to Māori, research and Otago Polytechnic.
 This resource will be most useful for post-graduate students embarking on honours, post-graduate diploma, and masters research projects.
 The document Te Ara Tika: Guidelines for Māori research ethics: A framework for researchers and ethics committee members should be consulted in the first instance (refer Appendix 20.: Te Ara Tika: Guidelines for Māori Research Ethics: A framework for researchers and ethics committee members).

 Any research proposals or projects that involve human participants or the use of personal information about humans require approval on ethical grounds, and will be considered by either the Otago Polytechnic Ethics Committee, for Category A Proposals, or by the Te Maru Pūmanawa Ethics Committee for Category B Proposals once Category B accreditation has been approved.
 This is anticipated to be before the end of 2015.